kristenvonbecker/explorer_ai/README.md

 # Explorer AI

-🤖 A conversational chatbot which is learning to assist and educate visitors to [The Exploratorium](https://www.exploratorium.edu/about-us), "a public learning laboratory exploring the world through science, art, and human perception."
+🤖 A conversational chatbot designed to assist and educate visitors to [The Exploratorium](https://www.exploratorium.edu/about-us), "a public learning laboratory exploring the world through science, art, and human perception."

-**<span style="color:red">Chat with Explorer AI in your web brower!</span>  [explorer-ai.chat](https://explorer-ai.chat)**

 ---

 ### Introduction

-Explorer AI is trained to function as a virtual docent to the Exploratorium in San Francisco.
-That is, it is able to answer basic questions that
+Explorer AI is trained to function as a virtual docent for the Exploratorium in San Francisco.
+The idea that it would be able to answer basic questions that
 [a human docent at the Exploratorium](https://www.exploratorium.edu/exhibits/human-phenomena-explainer-station) might be asked by a patron.
 In particular, Explorer AI is trained to respond to the following categories of user intents:
   - Get an explanation for a concept or phenomena which is illustrated by some exhibit at the Exporatorium